 Q: What are Lomi-approved products?

-A: There are a limited number of paper or bioplastic products from Repurpose and ECO Products that are considered Lomi-approved as of this review’s publish date.
+A: There are a limited number of paper or bioplastic products that are considered Lomi-approved as of this review’s publish date.
 These have been tested in the Lomi and have broken down optimally.
+To find a current list, please visit Lomi’s page listing these products.

 Q: Does Pela Lomi actually work?